 Your process can be strategic, but it should shed some light on the inner workings of a brand and the growth that occurs within it.

 In the life of Gary Vaynerchuk, the camera is rolling 90% of the time, which may not be for everyone, but there is something to be learned from his approach to developing content.

-VaynerMedia focuses heavily on producing what they call “pillar content” then breaking out pieces of smaller content from these macro pieces.
-A lot of the content comes from the videos.
+VaynerMedia focuses heavily on producing what they call “pillar content” and then breaking out pieces of smaller content from these macro pieces.
+A lot of social media content comes from the original videos.